vmware-archive/prometheus-tile-dev/README.md

 A single VM containing Prometheus to aggregate metrics and Grafana to graph them.
 A large number of dashboards for BOSH, Cloud Foundry, and Prometheus itself come pre-installed.

+## Dependencies

+Requires ERT 1.11 or later in order to leverage the `healthwatch_firehose` UAA client.
+This is required as OpsMgr does not allow tiles to add their own CF UAA clients.

 ## How do I use it?

 View graphs: